 Being one of Apache’s components, Spark SQL allows users to manipulate structured data with the programming model provided by Scala, Java, or Python APIs.
 One can write queries using various data sources, including tables in Hive or external databases via JDBC/ODBC connections.

-Insights into Using Spark for Specific Purposes
+Advantages of Spark for Specific Purposes

 Spark SQL is an extension of the Scala programming language that allows for writing SQL queries directly against Spark datasets, including data sets in HDFS or Spark’s native file format.
 Thus, it is possible to use the scalability and fault-tolerance advantages of Spark with the flexibility and convenience of SQL.